learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 Note that the result isn't exactly the same as before.
-Note that this because the training set is slightly different!
-We remove 1000 instances for validation!
+Note that this because the training set is slightly different! you remove 1000 instances for validation!

 ## Plotting the Results

-Let's plot the result similarly to what we have done in the previous lab.
-This time though, let's iclude the training and the validation loss in the same plot.
-We'll do the same thing for the training and validation accuracy.
+Plot the loss function versus the number of epochs.
+Be sure to include the training and the validation loss in the same plot.
+Then, create a second plot comparing training and validation accuracy to the number of epochs.

 ```python